John Jeremiah Ahearne

 Feel free to contact me if you have any questions about how counselling or psychotherapy works, or to arrange an initial assessment appointment.
 This enables us to discuss the reasons you are thinking of coming to counselling, whether it could be helpful for you and whether I am the right therapist to help.

-You can also call me on 07549 165 155 if you would prefer to leave a message or speak to me first.
+You can also call/text/WhatsApp me on 07549 165 155 if you would prefer to leave a message or speak to me first.
 I am happy to discuss any queries or questions you may have prior to arranging an initial appointment.

 All enquires are usually answered within 24 hours, and all contact is strictly confidential and uses secure phone and email services.